5 tips for creating a winning arts audition or portfolio

 Show off what matters to you.

 Your audition or portfolio is a chance to show off what matters to you.
 There are a few ways to do that, and one way is to showcase a variety of talents.
-Sometimes, variety is already built into the requirements: for example, Interlochen Arts Academy’s creative writing major asks you to include at least two different genres selected from a list that includes poetry, playwriting, personal essays, and more.
+Sometimes, variety is already built into the requirements: for example, Interlochen Arts Academy’s creative writing major asks you to include at least two different genres selected from a list that includes poetry, playwriting, and more.
 Some program requirements, though, give you the flexibility to show off an even greater variety of talents.
-Make sure to use that opportunity to your advantage.
+Use that opportunity to your advantage.

 Mindy Zacher Ronayne, Director of Visual Arts at Interlochen Center for the Arts, says she loves to see students display the full range of their gifts.